Gill McKinna

 Background

-Gill’s academic career includes a degree in Social Work and a Master’s degree in Psychological Trauma Studies.
-She has extensive experience working within Scotland’s justice system and has spent the majority of her front line social work career working for a local authority where she specialised in delivering the Caledonian system.
-She has undertaken numerous roles within the Caledonian system including supporting victims of domestic abuse, helping men to change their abusive behaviour and management roles.
-Gill has a commitment to trauma informed practice and to the continued growth and development of the Caledonian system.
-Gill joined Community Justice Scotland in 2020 when the Caledonian Central team was established.
+Gill’s academic career includes a degree Social Work and a Master’s degree in Psychological Trauma Studies.
+She brings extensive experience working within Scotland’s justice system and spent the majority of her frontline Social Work career delivering the Caledonian System.
+Currently, Gill is undertaking PhD level research focused on understanding the factors that motivate men who have been abusive to engage with perpetrator programmes.
+Gill has a commitment to the growth and development of the Caledonian System and joined Community Justice Scotland in 2018 when the Caledonian Central Team was established.